 That is still true for the Christian Democrats, liberal Democrats and Christian Union.

-But support for Rutte’s party is now down a few points.
+But support for Rutte’s party has fallen.
 Geert Wilders’ Freedom Party, which competes with Baudet’s for right-wing votes, has recovered from a low of 6 percent in the polls to 10-12 percent.

 Rutte’s car-friendly liberals cut the daytime speed limit on Dutch highways from 130 to 100 kilometers per hour in a bid to reduce nitrogen oxide pollution.

-Farmers are also forced to mix an enzyme in their livestock feed and water down manure in order reduce emissions from cows.
+Farmers are mandated to mix an enzyme in their livestock feed and water down manure in order reduce emissions from cows.

-They still fear forced reductions in livestock, a proposal the government insists has been shelved, and protested on Wednesday by clogging highways with their tractors.
+They still fear forced reductions in livestock, a proposal the government insists has been shelved.
+Farmers protested on Wednesday by clogging motorways with their tractors.

 The pollution crisis has gripped the Netherlands since May, when its highest court ruled that requirements for building and farming permits did not comply with EU regulations.
 That put construction projects and farm expansions on hold.